China's Great Wall revs up for India as rivals hit the brakes

 A spokesman for GM in Detroit said it was continuing to make vehicles for export at its Talegaon plant in Maharashtra state.

-“As we have said previously, we continue to explore options to improve utilization of the plant.
+“As we have said previously, we continue to explore options to improve utilisation of the plant.
 We do not comment on speculation,” he said.

 Changan, too, is scouting for a production base and has held initial talks with suppliers, sources aware of its plans said.
 Both automakers, which produce electric vehicles (EVs) in China, are also considering whether to set up EV battery assembly plants in India, the sources said.